-The plot 7 from treatment 1 displayed constantly outlying functional richness and evenness and was removed from the graphical representation for better readability.
-In undisturbed plots, both functional richness and evenness remained stable along the 30 years.
-In disturbed plots, functional richness and evenness trajectories depended on the disturbance intensity with their maximum positively correlated to %AGB loss ρspearmanRichness=0.76 and ρspearmanEvenness=0.60.
-Functional richness and evenness displayed for low disturbance intensity a low but long-lasting increase up to a maximum reached after 20-25 years, and for high intensity, a fast but short increase followed after 10 years by a slow decrease towards the initial values.
+In undisturbed plots, both functional richness and Rao diversity remained stable along the years.
+In disturbed plots, both trajectories depended on the disturbance intensity, with their maximum being positively correlated to %AGB loss ρSpearmanRichness=0.76 and ρSpearmanRao=0.60.
+Functional richness and Rao diversity displayed for low disturbance intensity a low but long-lasting increase up to a maximum reached after 20-25 years, and for high intensity, a fast but short increase followed after 10 years by a slow decrease towards the initial values.

-The second-degree polynomial regressions between (i) the percentage AGB loss and (ii) taxonomic and functional richness and evenness after 10, 20 and 30 years best predicted the hump-shaped curve of the disturbance impact along the disturbance intensity gradient (Fig. 4).
-The relationship between the disturbance impact and its intensity was more markedly hump-shaped for the taxonomic richness than for the taxonomic evenness.
-For both functional richness and evenness, the relationship was almost linear.
-The regression model better predicted the functional richness and evenness (0.55<RFunctional Richness2<0.72, and 0.60<RFunctionalEvenness2<0.81) than the taxonomic richness and evenness (0.21<RTaxonomic Richness2<0.4, and -0.15<RTaxonomicEvenness2<0.43 respectively).
+The second-degree polynomial regressions between (i) the percentage AGB loss and (ii) taxonomic and functional diversity after 10, 20 and 30 years best predicted the hump-shaped curve of the disturbance impact along the disturbance intensity gradient (Fig. 4).
+The relationship between the disturbance impact and its intensity was more markedly hump-shaped for the taxonomic richness than for the Simpson diversity.
+For both functional richness and Rao diversity, the relationship was almost linear.
+The regression model better predicted the functional richness and Rao diversity (0.55<RFunctional Richness2<0.72, and 0.60<RFunctional Rao2<0.81) than the taxonomic richness and Rao diversity (0.21<RTaxonomic Richness2<0.4, and -0.15<RTaxonomic Simpson2<0.43 respectively).

 Figure 4.
 Relationship between the initial %AGB loss and community taxonomic richness (a), taxonomic evenness (b), functional richness (c),and functional evenness (d) at 10, 20 and 30 years after disturbance.